CadiLillian/eFootball-FPS-Limit-and-VSync-Patcher/README.md

 **Does this Patcher work with future versions of eFootball?**

 Yes!
-As long as KONAMI doesn’t change the way the FPS Limit is being handled in Unreal Engine, it will work with all future eFootball versions.
+Provided KONAMI does not change the way the FPS Limit is handled in eFootball.

 <br>